MarkusVolk/yocto-manifest/README.md

-Gumstix Repo Manifests for the Yocto Project Build System
+Neutrino-hd Repo Manifests for the Yocto Project Build System
 =============================================
-This repository provides Repo manifests to setup the Yocto build system for supported Gumstix products.
+This repository provides Repo manifests to setup the Yocto build system for supported Coolstream products.

 ***
 **Note:**
-If you already have a Yocto Project setup and want only the Gumstix BSP layer, use the meta-gumstix repository found here: git://github.com/gumstix/meta-gumstix.git.
+If you already have a Yocto Project setup and want only one BSP layer, use the repositories found here: git://github.com/neutrino-hd/
 ***

-The Yocto Project allows the creation of custom linux distributions for embedded systems, including Gumstix-based systems.
+The Yocto Project allows the creation of custom linux distributions for embedded systems, including coolstream-based systems.
 It is a collection of git repositories known as *layers* each of which provides *recipes* to build software packages as well as configuration information.